Rosist-Sallina/Rosist-sallina/README.md

 ### Hi there , I'm  Rosist.👋

 [![MasterHead](https://vip.helloimg.com/i/2024/04/24/662909da4fb11.jpg)]([https://github.com/Rosist-Sallina])

--Photo of Seo Patra
+-Photo of Suou Patra

-- :house: I'm born in Xi'an , Shan.comnnxi Province .
+- :house: I'm born in Xi'an , Shannnxi Province .

   now studying in Tsinghua University for CS and Finance.

-- 🌱 I’m currently learning C++ and try to learn rust
+- 🌱 I’m currently learning C++ and Rust and C#

 - 📫 How to reach me: sallinarosist@gmail.com
 - 😄 Pronouns: read me more from Rosist-sallina.github.io